MNGuenther/tess_infos/README.md

     cat = catalog(keys=None)

    keys : None / str / list of str

-   None / 'default': defaults to self.default_keys
+ - None / 'default': load all default keys (see below)
-   '*' / 'all': load all columns
+ - '*' / 'all': load all columns
-   'OBS': load all columns starting with OBS_
+ - 'OBS': load all columns starting with OBS_
-   'TICv8': load all columns starting with TICv8_ 'GAIADR2':  load all columns starting with GAIADR2_ 'BANYAN': load all columns starting with BANYAN_ 'mag': load all TICv8 columns containing magnitudes
+ - 'TICv8': load all columns starting with TICv8_
+ - 'GAIADR2':  load all columns starting with GAIADR2_
+ - 'BANYAN': load all columns starting with BANYAN_
+ - 'mag': load all TICv8 columns containing magnitudes

 Combinations are also possible:
-   ['default','OBS','mag']   load all default columns + all columns from OBS + all magnitudes
+ - ['default','OBS','mag']   load all default columns + all columns from OBS + all magnitudes

 ### (2) access the full catalog from memory
     cat.data #this returns the full catalog from memory